PowerRangerX/CPP_series/How_CPP_Works.md

 }                            // /
 ```

-The compiler does not know if it declared symbol exists or not i.e. if it's defined or not, it just trusts that a declared function exist
+The compiler does not know if it declared symbol exists or not i.e. if it's defined or not, it just trusts that a declared function exist.

+#### Linker
-the linker is the one that finds the I that's when we get a linker error the linker is the one that finds the definition of a declared function or symbol if it can't find a definition for a declared symbol that's when we get a linker error
+The linker is the one that finds the definition of a declared function or symbol if it can't find a definition for a declared symbol that's when we get a linker error.

 Linker errors all generally abbreviated with `LNKXXXX` where the `XXXX` purse used to specify what type of error it is  purse used to specify what type of error it is.